4 Year Old Passes Out When Upset

 Khalil

 I have talked to doctors but never had tests done.
-They seizures started when he was 2 after his father was murdered.
-It's been about 6 times in 2 years.
+The seizures started when he was 2 years old after his father was murdered.
+It’s been about 6 times in 2 years.

 Breath-Holding Spells In Children

-I am so sorry to hear about the traumatic event in your and your son's life.
+I am so sorry to hear about the traumatic event in your family.
 Surely it affects both of you a lot and I hope you have help around you to help you heal.

-For example, one might try calm him down before he gets too frustrated.
+For example, one might try to calm him down before he gets too frustrated.
 At 4 years old, you can try distracting him, it may still work.
-Also make him feel as safe and secure as possible, without limiting his urge to explore the world.
+Also, make him feel as safe and secure as possible, without limiting his urge to explore the world.

-When the spells occur, he should simply be put on his side.
+Breath-holding spells do not need treatment unless they are produced by other medical conditions.
+When the spells occur, he should simply be put on his side in a safe place.
 No shaking, no water in his face, nothing in his mouth, as some people believe.
+You can put a cold towel on the forehead of your son to help shorten the episode.
 Just keep him safe and keep calm.
-Also don't make much fuss about it afterwards.
+Also don’t make much fuss about it afterward.

 I hope this helps,